back to insights

 This is not a tax credit or a rebate.
 It is a complete exemption at the point of entry.
 For manufacturers whose raw material costs represent a significant share of their cost of goods sold, the savings are immediate and substantial.

-Who qualifies
+Who qualifies for IMMEX?

 IMMEX is available to companies engaged in manufacturing, processing, or assembly operations where the finished product is destined for export.
-This includes traditional maquiladora operations, but it extends well beyond them — to companies in automotive, aerospace, electronics, food processing, medical devices, and industrial equipment.
+This includes traditional maquiladora operations, but it extends well beyond them, to companies in automotive, aerospace, electronics, food processing, medical devices, and industrial equipment.

 The key requirement is that the imported materials must be used in production for export.
 Domestic sales are permitted under certain conditions, but they trigger the deferred duties and VAT.